-Cash flows are reported using the indirect method, whereby net profit before tax is adjusted for the effects of transactions of a non-cash nature and any deferrals or accruals of past or future cash receipts or payments.
+Cash flows are reported using the indirect method, whereby net profit before tax is adjusted for the r.
+Cash flow statement effects of transactions of a non-cash nature and any deferrals or accruals of past or future cash receipts or payments.